 The Leontyne Price Library (1970) is a three-level, modern award-winning building, with 30,440 square feet of useable space, modern equipment and comfortable furniture.
 It is located at the center of the campus and was dedicated on December 4, 1969, in honor of the famous Metropolitan Opera Star, Mary Violet Leontyne Price.

-It contains over 125,000 volumes, microfilms, records, tapes (cassette and video); CD’s, DVD’s and over 300 current and bound periodical titles reflect the College’s Mission in supporting the curriculum.
-The library is completely automated and equipped with Internet, Solinet and other on-line services.
+It contains over 125,000 volumes, microfilms, records, tapes (cassette and video); CD’s, DVD’s and over 300 current and bound periodical titles reflect the College’s mission in supporting the curriculum.
+The library is completely automated and equipped with the internet, and other online services.